desaidhruv5/Simulations/README.md

 OUTPUT FILES:
 #test

+$5^3$

 The code produces the following files, which are subsequently used for analysis by Python scripts (detailed below) :

 * 'fallback.dat' -- used to measure fallback rate

 * 'solidangle.dat' -- used to map ejecta distribution at the end of the simulation

-* 'densevo*' -- this set of files consists of the evolution of a handful of particles at which densities are approximated.
+* 'densevo*.dat' -- this set of files consists of the evolution of a handful of particles at which densities are approximated.

-* 'cor'

 * 'comp_time.dat' -- this outputs rate at which simulation is progressing